Skip Navigation

 Policy

-A Service Animal is generally permitted to be on University property in any place where the animal’s handler is permitted to be, although there are specific locations and activities on University property where all animals are prohibited for health and safety reasons.
+A Service Animal is generally permitted to be on University property in any place where the animal’s handler (student or student’s personal care attendant) is permitted to be, although there are specific locations and activities on University property where all animals are prohibited for health and safety reasons.
 Such prohibited areas may include but are not limited to the following: certain laboratories or clinical/sterile environments; certain food preparation areas; mechanical rooms/custodial closets; areas where protective clothing is necessary; or areas where the Service Animal may be in danger.

 A Service Animal shall have a harness, leash or other tether, unless the handler’s disability precludes use of such tether, in which case the animal must otherwise be under the control of the handler (i.e. voice controls or other effective means).
 Members of the University community and visitors are prohibited from interfering in any way with a service animal or the duties it performs.